abpio/abp-commercial-docs/en/themes/index.md

 ## LeptonX Theme

-The LeptonX Theme is a professional theme for the ABP Commercial.
+[LeptonX Theme](https://x.leptontheme.com/) is a new generation theme of Lepton Theme.
+It's includes all the features of Lepton Theme and more.
+It comes with ABP Commercial.

 * Check out the website of LeptonX on https://leptontheme.com/
 * Check out the live demo to see it in action. https://x.leptontheme.com/

-## Highlights
+### Highlights

 * Built on the [Bootstrap 5](https://getbootstrap.com) library.
 * 100% compatible with  [Bootstrap 5](https://getbootstrap.com) HTML structure and CSS classes